arthurmco/nececity/README.md

 wealth.
 The number of children depends on the intelligence and beauty level of the couple: intelligence decrease the quantity, beauty increase.

+### City

+Here is where the player works: at city level.

+The city is where the individuals live, families live and places are located.
+The player is the mayor of the city.

+It can build constructions, control taxes, commercialize with other cities (e.g, by buying/selling energy, water etc.)

+If you increase taxes too much, families will not like: people usually complain when the government raises taxes too much.

+Also, it can decrease the family own wealth.
+Families like to preserve the wealth if they can't increase it, so, if the family can't preserve its wealth too long, they will move to a neighbor city.

+Construction building is good, but take care!
+Some industries can increase pollution, thus decreasing the air quality and making citizens complain.
+Also, an individual doesn't like much when you destroy its house, or make a construction site near his house to build something.

+> Building of commerce, industry and residence is done like most of
+> simulation games do: with zones.

+You can buy energy, water or trash treatment from other cities, because, e.g individuals won't like a powerful power plant too near their houses (maybe less powerful ones, like the wind ones, but they aren't too strong) because of the sound or pollution, and they are expensive.

+However, the other city that will make the price.
+The minimal price is the cost price, and the maximum depends on your neighbor.
+(The game will have a chat, *soooo* both can negotiate this)

 ## Network